Code of Ethics

 - Abstain from professional judgments influenced by undisclosed conflict of interest, disclose any material conflicts of interest, and avoid situations that imply a conflict of interest.

 Concerns regarding ethics violations should be communicated in writing to SOT Headquarters.
-All questions of ethical concerns will be referred to the Society's legal counsel for review and recommendation to Council.
-At the present time, Council can take action in response to objections only when those objections or comments are accompanied by specific references to findings of record as published by adjudicative bodies and when those findings cast serious doubt on prospective members' respect for and conformity to the standards of professional conduct commonly accepted by toxicologists.
-SOT mandates that all Councilors complete a conflict of interest disclosure form.
+All questions of ethical concerns will be referred to the Society’s legal counsel for review and recommendation to SOT Council.
+Council can take action in response to objections only when those objections or comments are accompanied by specific references to findings of record as published by adjudicative bodies and when those findings cast serious doubt on members’ respect for and conformity to the standards of professional conduct commonly accepted by toxicologists.
+SOT mandates that all SOT Officers and Councilors complete a conflict of interest disclosure form.

 Conflict of Interest